 The word hygge doesn’t have a direct translation in English, but it can be summed up as the art of cozy living – enjoying the simple things in life, contentment, and creating an intimate environment.
 Hygge, in a nutshell, is whatever makes you physically and mentally cozy.

 If you’re into etymology, hygge comes from a combination of the Norwegian words for “wellbeing” and “hug”.
 That little fact makes me smile.

 Some related words that you might run across as you learn more about hygge are hyggelig, which basically means hygge-like.
 And hyggekrog, which is a cozy little nook (I don’t know about you, but that makes me think of a warm little reading chair).
 Seriously, all these words make me want to learn Danish!
-Even the words themselves are cozy!
+Even the words themselves are the definition of cozy!